velvetkevorkian/enterprise/design_enterprise_report.md

 ---

 ##Introduction
 Interaction Design is a relatively new field, and is somewhat nebulously defined.
-We occupy a space "at the intersection of art, media and technology" (Visnjic, date unkown), and expand out to be part of the general creative technology discipline.
-If we look at previous Digital Interaction Design degree shows, we see a range of designs, from apps to artistic hardware to gestural interfaces.
+We occupy a space "at the intersection of art, media and technology" (Visnjic, date unkown), and expand out to be part of the wider creative technology discipline.
+If we look at previous Digital Interaction Design degree shows, we see a range of designs, from apps to artistic hardware to gestural interfaces and websites.
 Creative technology is, perhaps more than any other discipline, a synthesis of other areas of design: graphics, products, services, even software.
 My ultimate goal, however, can be summed up in a simple phrase: to do interesting work using interactive technology, or, to borrow a phrase from the masters, "create beautiful and compelling interactive experiences" (IDEO, date unknown).

-A key strength of a Digital Interaction Design degree can be knowledge of many different interactive technologies.
+A key strength of a Digital Interaction Design degree is a knowledge of many different interactive technologies.
 The corollary of this, however, is that it becomes difficult to have in-depth knowledge of a single aspect or piece of technology.
 Having the opportunity to work in a variety of different jobs, using assorted tools is attractive.
 The challenge is to ensure that breadth of knowledge doesn't sacrifice depth.
-For example, Clark (2011), talks about not hiring creative technologists with a breadth of shallow skills- they look for people with excellent technical skills.
+For example, Clark (2011), talks about not hiring creative technologists with a breadth of shallow skills — they look for people with excellent technical skills.
 Although this is in reference to hiring employees, the same criteria are going to be required in freelance work too.

 One of the problems for someone trying to enter this area, then, is essentially one of branding.
 How can one present themselves so that they effectively communicate the work that they do, when most people aren't familiar with either the breadth or depth of that work?
 How can they attract the kind of work they're interested in, when that work can span such a  wide range?